-The requirements of this Section for selection of anchoring equipment do not apply to oil tankers of 150 m in length and above as well as bulk carriers of 90 m in length and above, contracted for construction on or after 1 July 2015.
-The requirements for anchoring equipment of the said ships are regulated by Common Structural Rules for Bulk Carriers and Oil Tankers.
+The requirements of this Section for selection of anchoring equipment do not apply to oil tankers of 150 m in length and above as well as bulk carriers of 90 m in length and above, contracted for construction on or after 1 July 2015, but before 1 January 2022.
+The requirements for anchoring equipment of the said ships are regulated by the IACS Common Structural Rules for Bulk Carriers and Oil Tankers1.